nicoburniske/ProgrammingLanguages/11/Other/README.md

 The entry point for the program is in the class main.main.java

-The CPSUtils class contains the primops.
-The CPS conversion and the run function is in the pal package see class Toy.
+The ast package contains the daa representation for the while language The utils package contains the utils that are used in the code, including but not limited to the enviroment and store, and the Exceptions
 The parser is in the parser package.